ZenT3600/7th-sea-dicer/README.md

 ### Fork Additions

-- Automatic success calculator based on difficulty c
+- Automatic success calculator based on difficulty cap
+- Ability to reroll single dice
+- Possibility to count sum of 15 as a double success

 ## Contributors